 - Leaving stones for my family at the Iron Cross…a Camino tradition!

-- Walking through the Leon and Galician Mountains: much preferred the mountain terrain to the flatter more urban areas.
+- Walking through the Leon and Galician Mountains, I much preferred the mountain terrain to the flatter, more urban areas.

 - Walking up to the Iron Cross (the highest point of the Camino) after a morning of rainbows, freezing rain, and wind.